-The Department of Emergency Management have performed an attestation engagement based upon "agreed upon procedures" in accordance with the requirements specified in Title 8 of the Public Safety Article of the Annotated Code of Maryland.
-This statute defines the purpose, administration and monitoring requirements of the Senator William H. Amoss Fire, Rescue, and Ambulance Award (Amoss fund).
-Our engagement was for the period beginning July 1, 2020 and ending June 30, 2021.
+The Department of Emergency Management has performed an attestation engagement based upon "agreed upon procedures" in accordance with the requirements specified in Title 8 of the Public Safety Article of the Annotated Code of Maryland.
+This statute defines the purpose, administration and monitoring requirements of the Senator William H. Amoss Fire, Rescue, and Ambulance Award (Amoss Fund).
+Our engagement was for the period beginning July 1, 2021, and ending June 30, 2022, referred to as "FY22" throughout this report.

-Section 8-105 (b) requires the Director of the Maryland Department of Emergency Management (MDEM) "to report to the Governor and General Assembly on the information provided by the counties on the distribution of money provided under this subtitle, including an assessment of the extent to which the purposes of this subtitle are being achieved."
-The results of this engagement are found in the section below titled "Findings and Recommendations".
+Section 8-105 (b) requires the Secretary of the Maryland Department of Emergency Management (MDEM) "to report to the Governor and General Assembly on the information provided by the counties on the distribution of money provided under this subtitle, including an assessment of the extent to which the purposes of this subtitle are being achieved."
+The results of this engagement are found in the section below titled "Findings and Recommendations."